prototype + playtest

 pico-8 is a game engine with intentional limitations (a 16-color palette, a 128X128 sprite sheet, a code token limit) intended to breed creativity and encourage rapid prototyping.

-a perfect fit for this class! over the course of 12 weeks we made over 25 games in total. we were inspired by adam saltsman's approach to making small games.
+a perfect fit for this class! over the course of 12 weeks we made over 25 games in total. we were inspired by adam saltsman's approach to making small games. some are full games, some are little toys.

 if you would like to play, pico-8 only has six buttons: